When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 Decathlon has done well in this department.
 The component list on the Stilus is befitting of a more expensive full-suss e-bike.
 With a full SRAM groupset (including Guide hydraulic brakes), RockShox suspension front and rear, tubeless-ready rims and a dropper seat post.
 This bike is very well kitted out for the price.

 The Stilus uses the excellent SRAM Eagle SX 1 x 12 drivetrain, with an 11-50 rear cassette, and a 36t front chainring.
 The gear ratios on the rear cassette are 11-13-15-17-19-22-25-28- 32-36-42-50 – this is excellent gearing on an e-bike at this price and will enable the rider to climb practically anything!

 Brakes are excellent quality SRAM guide hydraulic brakes with 4-piston calipers, and 200mm rotors front and rear.

 Wheels and Tyres

-Rockshox 35 front fork with an excellent 150mm of travel, the rear shock is a Rockshox Debonair, and I believe also has 150mm of travel.
+Rockshox 35 front fork with an excellent 150mm of travel, the rear shock is a Rockshox Debonair which also has 150mm of travel.

-All the finishing kit will be the usual Decathlon branded components.
+All the finishing kit is Decathlon branded components.
 Decent quality stuff, nonetheless.
-A bonus feature that you don’t usually see on sub-£3000 e-MTB’s is a dropper seat post.
+A bonus feature that you don’t usually see on sub-£3000 e-MTBs is a dropper seat post.

 Who is the Stilus aimed at?

-Decathlon have started to produce some excellent electric bikes, and having recently ridden and reviewed the Rockrider E-ST900, I was incredibly impressed not only with the bike itself, but the exceptional value for money.
+[conclusion from the 2020 model] Decathlon has started to produce some excellent electric bikes, and having recently ridden and reviewed the Rockrider E-ST900, I was incredibly impressed not only with the bike itself but the exceptional value for money.

-There are very few full suspension electric mountain bikes available for under £3000, and I can see the Stilus being very popular.
-Not only is it the cheapest in it’s class, but it also boasts an excellent specification.
+There are very few full-suspension electric mountain bikes available for under £3000, and I can see the Stilus being very popular.
+Not only is it the cheapest in its class, but it also boasts an excellent specifications.